uc-cdis/gen3.org/content/resources/user/analyze-data.md

 	Next you will want to set up a connection so that you can access the notebook being served from the VM to a browser in your local machine.

-	On a terminal session from your local machine, not in the VM, setup the connection.
+	Setup the connection on a terminal session from your local machine, not in the VM.

 	Example:
 	```